Jimwi/ilets_words/day18/5 Security, Nationalism, and the Four Freedoms - Jeffrey Prescott | The Open Mind.md

 WEBVTT Kind: captions Language: en

 HEFFNER: I'm Alexander Hefner, your host on The Open Mind.
 You may recall our conversation this year with General Stephen Cheney on our immediate homeland security challenges: nuclear, cyber, and environmental.
 Today we'll probe those challenges further.
-What are our `gravest` geopolitical risks, namely the proliferation of weapons and the potential for war.
-My guest is Jeffrey Prescott, the executive director of National Security Action and senior fellow at the Penn Biden Center for Diplomacy and Global Dngagement.
+What are our `gravest` geopolitical risks, namely the `proliferation` of weapons and the potential for war.
+My guest is Jeffrey Prescott, the executive director of National Security Action and senior fellow at the Penn Biden Center for Diplomacy and Global `Dngagement`.
 He served as special assistant to President Obama and was Senior Director for Iran, Iraq, Syria, and the Gulf States on the National Security Council.
 I'm interested in his assessment of the strong man here at home, the revolt of the populists around the globe, the Iran retreat, and the ongoing North Korea diplomacy, and it's vast implications for world safety.
 Jeffrey, thank you for making the voyage from DC to be here with me.

 PRESCOTT: Thanks for having me.